Guidelines for Integrating Gender-Based Violence Interventions in Humanitarian Action

 Part One provides an introduction to the Guidelines, and an overview of GBV with definitions, the nature, scope and contributing factors to GBV, and recommendations to ensure implementation of the Guidelines.

 Part Two provides an overview of thirteen Thematic Areas.
-It introduces key guiding principles and approaches for successful program planning and implementation.
+It introduces key guiding principles and approaches for successful programme planning and implementation.

 Part There elaborates the thirteen Thematic Areas, and provides specific guidance on GBV prevention and mitigation in those areas.